-If you are interested in this graceful creature, this guide on where to see flamingos in Latin America, will tell you all the main spots where you can see it.
+If you are interested in seeing these graceful creatures, this guide on where to see flamingos in Latin America will tell you all the main spots where you can see them.

 There are only 6 species of Flamingos, as listed below

 - Greater Flamingo (Phoenicopterus roseus)